Matheus2212/js-share/README.md

 # JS_Share
-Simple JS script for sharing links.
+Simple JS script for sharing links on social networks.
 It will get the current URL or you can set it manually.

 ---